valentina-b/out2fashion-weather-clothing-app/README.md

 * I want my brand to be exposed to the users every day, not only when they need to shop for something so that I have more chances for selling
 * I want my customers to make better shopping decisions so that the return rate gets reduced because shipping costs me
-* I want the users to have a choice in products so that they can fill their baskets and I save on shipping costs
+* I want the users to have a choice in products so that they can fill their baskets and I can save on shipping costs
 * I want that my digital product adds value to the daily life of my customers so that my brand is associated with more than just clothes
 * I want to offer a shopping journey to my customers that is fun and informative so that they have great user experience
 * I want the customers to have an interface they love so that they will want to come back